Gbolade-True/Li.Fi/README.md

 1. Clone the repository: `git clone <repository-url>`

 2. Navigate to the project directory: `cd <project-directory>`

+3. For version consistency, please run `nvm use 20.13.0` before running any yarn command.
+The node engine was set in the package.json.
+You'll need a node version manager on your machine to do this.

-3. Install dependencies: `yarn install`
+4. Install dependencies: `yarn install`

 ## Running the App
 For actual user experience, we run the app in production mode.
 This will also show the SSG logic implemented in the build console